Tire Malfunctions Can Cause Serious Accidents and Injuries

 When a car tire blows while the car is in motion, the chances of the car impacting another vehicle or a stationary object are high.
-This is because the sudden loss of pressure in the tire often makes the car uncontrollable, preventing the driver from safely stopping the car or from controlling the car’s path of travel.
+This is because the sudden loss of pressure in the tire often makes the car uncontrollable.
+It can prevent the driver from safely stopping the car or from controlling the car’s path of travel.

-Tire Companies Could be At-fault
+Could Tire Companies be At-fault?

 All too often, the tire industry is quick to blame a driver when a tire blowout occurs.
 Often, though, these accidents are caused by the tire themselves and not by the driver.
 When a tire blowout is due to a defect in the tire, there can be a claim against the manufacturer or even the retailer in many cases.

-On the other hand, if only a single tire or a few tires are defective, it may be much harder to determine the problem and it is less likely these tires will be recall.
-This means that just because a design of tire has not been recalled does not mean that it is safe.
+On the other hand, if only a single tire or a few tires are defective, it may be much harder to determine the problem.
+Further, it is less likely these tires will be subject to recall.
+However, just because a design of tire has not been recalled does not mean that it is safe.

-Tires with More Miles Blowout More Often
+Tires With High Miles Blowout More Often

-Retreading is a refurbishing of used tires where additional rubber material is added to increase or restore the original tread depth.
-This results in usable tires with a much lower cost than new tires though some contend there are serious safety concerns associated with this process.
+Retreading is a refurbishing of used tires.
+Additional rubber material is added to increase or restore the original tread depth.
+This results in usable tires with a much lower cost than new tires.
+Although, some contend there are serious safety concerns associated with this process.

-Types of Accidents Caused by Tire Blowouts
+What Types of Accidents Are Caused by Tire Blowouts?

-More often, the blown tire causes the vehicle to veer in one direction, making it difficult to impossible for the driver to control the car.
+More often, the blown tire causes the vehicle to veer in one direction.
+This makes it difficult to impossible for the driver to control the car.
 This may lead to a collision with another car, a road barrier, an overpass, or even a building.

 When a tire blows on an SUV or similar car, the sudden movement as the car veers in the direction of the blown tire may be too extreme of a change in weight for the car to remain upright.
-This can cause the car to roll, usually towards the side of the blown tire, and the car can either stop on its side or continue rolling several times.
+This can cause the car to roll, usually towards the side of the blown tire.
+The car can either stop on its side or continue rolling several times.

 Liability after a Tire Blowout Car Crash

 At Abels & Annes, P.C., we are personal injury attorneys ready to handle cases where someone is injured due to a defective tire.
-We will fight the tire manufacturer, the distributor, and anyone who performed maintenance on the tire to get you a recovery you deserve.
+We will fight the tire manufacturer, the distributor, and anyone who performed maintenance on the tire.
+We will do this to get you a recovery you deserve.

-The lawyers at Abels & Annes, P.C. are standing by 24 hours a day, seven days a week to take your phone call and to provide you with a free, no obligation telephone consultation.
+The lawyers at Abels & Annes, P.C. are standing by 24 hours a day, seven days a week to take your phone call.
+We will provide you with a free, no obligation telephone consultation.
 We can be reached locally at (312) 924-7575 or toll free at (855) LAW-CHICAGO (529-2442).